sanjar-notes/gui-apps/home/1_motivation.md

 Hopefully, after understanding this within 2 years, I can then think intuitively about producing any software that I require, of course after working on the computation research.

+---

+There are some questions though:
+1. Is HTML, CSS and JavaScript graphically 'Turing complete', , i.e. can all GUIs be made using it.
+2. Is HTML, CSS and JS performant - I guess yes.
+3. Mobile apps - well battery optimization is a key problem here.